kharesa/stayhotels-cw-site/README.md

             margin: 0;
         }
 ```
+The styles are stored in the ccs folders and the images used are held in the images folder.
+Example shown below:

 ```css
 /* CCS STYLE SHEET deisgned by Group 2 Khareas-Kesa and Kingsley*/ header, footer, homepicture, search_box, div {